UW-Hydro/bmorph/docs/example_workflow_explained.rst

 In case you are just copying this over, the client is only set up with one thread and one worker to prevent accidentally overburdening any machine this is running on.
-If you actually want to use parallelism, be sure to change this!
+If you actually want to use parallelism, make sure to change this!

 .. code:: ipython3

     client = Client(threads_per_worker=1, n_workers=1) #Increase for parallel power!!!

-Here you provide the gauge site names and their respective river segment identification numbers, or sites and segs.
-This will be used throughout to ensure there isn't data mismatch.
+Next you provide the gauge site names and their respective river segment identification numbers, or ``site``'s and ``seg``'s.
+This will be used throughout to ensure the data does not get mismatched.

 .. code:: ipython3

     site_to_seg = { site_0_name : site_0_seg, ...} # Input this mapping or read it from a text file before running!

-Since it's always nice to be able to access the data you just filled out without much struggle, here we create some other useful forms of these gauge sites for later use.
+Since it is nice to be able to access the data you just filled out without much struggle, here we create some other useful forms of these gauge site mappings for later use.

 .. code:: ipython3